History of Maui

-This article summarizes the history of the island of Maui.
-Its relatively central location gave it a pivotal role in the history of the Hawaiian Islands.
+The island of Maui with a relatively central location has given it a pivotal role in the history of the Hawaiian Islands.

 Legend

-According to legends, the hero, Māui, lived at Kaʻuiki, across the bay from Hana.
+According to legends, the hero Māui lived at Kaʻuiki, across the bay from Hana.
 He caught the islands of Hawaii on a fishing trip with his magical fishing hook, but failed to pull them all together when his brothers quit paddling the canoe in which they were voyaging, so the islands were left spread apart from each other.
 Māui was later persuaded by his grandmother to slow the sun down, so she could grow more food and dry her tapa cloth.
 Māui agreed to help, so he stood on the summit of Mount Haleakala and lassoed the sun's ray legs and broke them off one by one, threatening to kill him if he didn't slow down.
 The sun obliged.

 Maui legends include the magical deeds of the Menehune.
 Scholars disagree as to the origin of Menehune stories.
 One theory is that the stories were borrowed from European brownie and pixie stories told by sailors or settlers.
 Another theory is that the Menehune actually were the descendants of Hawaii's earliest settlers from the Marquesas who were pushed into the forest by Tahitian newcomers.
 The Tahitian word 'manahune' refers to low-class workers who did the most menial tasks which, the theory goes, the second-class original settlers were forced to perform.
 In time the Menehune became legendary and were given magical powers to help the helpless and to punish evil actions.
 A third possible explanation is that the Menehune were later, non-Tahitian immigrants who were not permitted to live with or intermarry with descendants of Tahitians.

 Early settlement

-Polynesians settled the island of Maui in at least three gradual waves; the earliest possibly from the Marquesas sometime before 450 AD., then others from the Marquesas about 450 AD., and lastly settlers from Tahiti from 700 AD.
-The Tahitian arrivals introduced the core pieces of Hawaiian traditional culture: language, economic activities, the hereditary class system, land tenure, religion, and customs such as the strict kapu system that affected all aspects of life.
+The date when Polynesians first settled the island of Maui is uncertain.
+Early archaeological studies suggested that they came in multiple gradual waves, the earliest possibly from the Marquesas sometime before 450 AD., and the most recent from Tahiti sometime after 700 AD.
+Under this theory, the Tahitian arrivals introduced the core pieces of Hawaiian traditional culture: language, economic activities, the hereditary class system, land tenure, religion, and customs such as the strict kapu system that affected all aspects of life.
+However, later analyses suggest that the first settlers did not arrive until 900–1200 CE.
 Hawaiian oral tradition lists an unbroken chain of twenty-five rulers (the Moʻi of Maui) beginning with Paumakua the first Ali'i Nui of Maui.

 Maui's oldest known temple enclosures (heiaus) are at Halekiʻi and Pihana from about 1200.
 The structures were, according to legend, built by the Menehune in a single night from stones on Paukukalo Beach.
 More likely they began as small structures and were expanded as the prestige of the Wailuku grew.
 The last additions were thought to have been made by King Kahekili.
 Pihana, also called Pihanakilani and Piʻihana, was a luakini where human sacrifice was carried out.
 According to accounts written by outsiders, victims were most often kapu breakers or war captives.